-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunities for social interaction, regardless of need All students are invited on trips and visits subject and support is planned accordingly Every class accesses the Forest School Provision every term Sports teams play in local tournaments against other schools.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunities for social interaction, regardless of need All students are invited on trips and visits subject to necessary risk assessment.
+Sports teams play in local tournaments against other schools.
 More talented children are encouraged to join clubs held within the community.
 More able children are encouraged to take part in multi-school sessions at the local secondary schools.
 Students are individually supported by TA's to enable their attendance at after school clubs or events when appropriate.
-Toast club and Lunch club support unstructured social times for those who need more structure Group TiS sessions focus on Social Skills